HIGH RESOLUTION WINDS (NWC/GEO-HRW)

 - Cross correlation (default option).

 The tracking area in which tracers from a previous image are looked for in the current image, can be defined through the extrapolation of the linearly interpolated NWP wind guess for a quicker running of the algorithm.
 Nevertheless, this option is not used as default one to reduce the dependence from the NWP data.
-The best three tracking centres are kept, to perform a final selection step at the Quality Control.
+The best three tracking centres are kept, from which one is taken at the Quality Control step.

 4. Height assignment: Two different methods can be used:

-- Brightness temperature interpolation method: calculates the cloud top pressure and cloud base pressure, interpolating the brightness temperature of the corresponding satellite channel (MSG/IR120 or GOES-N/IR107 channel in the case of visible channels) to a NWP vertical temperature profile, and defines the AMV/Trajectory pressure through one of these two values considering the cloud type related to the tracer.
+- Brightness temperature interpolation method: calculates the cloud top pressure and cloud base pressure, interpolating the brightness temperature of the corresponding satellite channel (or MSG/IR120, GOES-N/IR107, Himawari-8/9/IR112 channel in the case of visible channels) to a NWP vertical temperature profile.
+Then, the AMV/Trajectory pressure is defined through one of these two values, taking into account the cloud type related to the tracer.

-- Cross Correlation Contribution (CCC) method: defines the AMV/Trajectory pressure, considering only the pressure of the pixels contributing most to the image correlation (default option, which is available only for Cross correlation tracking if NWC/GEO CT and CTTH outputs are available).
-A correction of the pressure level for cloudy AMVs/Trajectories is also implemented if so configured, considering the AMV/Trajectory Liquid water path/Ice water path (obtained from the corresponding NWC/GEO Cloud Microphysics output, and related to the depth of the cloud which is being tracked).
+- Cross Correlation Contribution (CCC) method (default option): defines the AMV/Trajectory pressure, considering only the pressure of the pixels contributing most to the image correlation (which is available only for Cross correlation tracking if NWC/GEO CT and CTTH outputs are available).
+A correction of the pressure level for cloudy AMVs/Trajectories is also implemented, considering the AMV/Trajectory Liquid water path/Ice water path (obtained from the corresponding NWC/GEO Cloud Microphysics output, and related to the depth of the cloud which is being tracked).

 5. Quality Control: the “Quality Indicator method”, developed for the AMV calculation at EUMETSAT/MPEF, has been adapted for HRW algorithm.
 Several consistency tests are if possible computed, considering: